-If students opt to use one of the above scholarships at a community college, a maximum of four (4) semesters, or forty-eight (48) credit hours, may be used at a community college before continuing to the University of Wyoming or for an applied baccalaureate program at a community college.
+If students opt to start using one of the above scholarships at a community college, a maximum of four (4) semesters, or forty-eight (48) credit hours, may be used at a community college before continuing to the University of Wyoming.
+See images below.

-An exception may be granted for students who are pursuing a professional degree and wish to extend the scholarship at a community college longer than the four (4) full-time semesters, or forty-eight (48) credit hours.
+An exception may be granted for students who are pursuing a professional degree or a bachelor of applied science and wish to extend the scholarship at a community college longer than the four (4) full-time semesters, or forty-eight (48) credit hours.